gdams/website-v2-1/content/mdx-docs/README.md

 ## Localising Documentation

-The site has multi-language support which means that documentation can be served up in the users local language.
+The site has multi-language support which means that documentation can be served up in the user's local language.
 By default, the English version if served if a localised version doesn't exit.

 Localised documentation is named with the language key in the name so a German version would be `index.de.md` and a Spanish version would be `index.es.md`.